-.1 Audit and Risk Committee
+4.1 Audit and Risk Committee

-The Board has established an Audit and Risk Committee (ARC) as detailed in the table to the right.
+The Board has established an Audit and Risk Committee (ARC) as detailed in the table below.
 The ARC functions and powers are formalised in a Charter, which is available on our website.

-Comprises at least three members, all of whom are Non-Executive Directors and the majority of whom are Independent.
+ne ARC functions and powers are formalised in a Charter, which is available on our website members, all of whom are Non-executive Directors and the majority of whom are Independent.